 EarTrumpet: Adjust the volume levels for apps and programs in Windows 10

 EarTrumpet is a free volume mixer for Windows 10.
-The EarTrumpet app lets you adjust volume levels for both classic desktop programs as well as modern applications like Groove Music and Edge.
+The EarTrumpet app lets you adjust volume levels for both classic desktop and modern applications like Groove Music and Edge.

 EarTrumpet’s interface looks like the default volume mixer in Windows 10.
 The functionality of EarTrumpet is similar to the default volume mixer.

-After installing the application, the EarTrumpet icon appears in the system tray area, click on the icon showing all classic desktop programs and modern applications.
-Launch modern apps and classic programs to see their entry in the EarTrumpet list.
-Slide the sound bar to adjust the volume level for each application and program.
+After installing the application, the EarTrumpet icon appears in the system tray area.
+Click on the icon showing all classic desktop programs and modern applications.
+Launch modern apps and traditional programs to see their entry in the EarTrumpet list.
+Slide the soundbar to adjust the volume level for each application and program.